Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-19 00:26:23
+Last Updated: 2025-08-20 00:25:05

-He who guards his secrets retains control in his own hands.
+Whatever Is Done For Love Always Occurs Beyond Good And Evil.

-By Ali ibn Abi Talib (R.A)
+By Friedrich Nietzsche